kvegter/gsummit2024/README.md

-# Graph Summit 2024 EMEA - Workshop Digital Twin
+# Graph Summit 2024 EMEA - Workshop Innovative Graph Applications

 This repository contains the material used during the **Graph Summit 2023 - Building a Graph Solution Workshops**.